MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-invoice-payment.md

 8. Set the **Use print management destination** option to **Yes** to print the invoice for payment using print management destinations.
 Set this option to **No** to use the default printer settings.
 9. Set the **Print in national currency** option **Yes** to print the invoice for payment in national currency.

-10. Click the **Officials** tab to validate and update defauld values, if needed .
+10. Click the **Officials** tab to validate and update default values, if needed.

     > [!NOTE]
     > Use the **Officials** page to set up the default officials to be listed on the invoice for payment.
 For more information, see [Set up officials](rus-officials.md).